CodeWidRohit/HTML-CSS-Assigment1/readme.md

 2. Open `http://localhost:8080` in a browser.
 3. Run `./jake.sh loose=true` (Unix/Mac) or `jake loose=true` (Windows) every time you want to build and test.
 Alternatively, use `./watch.sh loose=true` (Unix/Mac) or `watch loose=true` (Windows) to automatically run `jake` whenever files change.

+Note: Install Live server extension for VsCode if not installed

+2. Select/Highlight the `src` folder by clicking once.

+3. click on `Go Live` option in righ-bottom corner of Vscode.

+Note: If `Go Live` option not visible, please disable and then enable the Live server extension in VsCode.

+4. Open Web App in browser using correct path of HTML for relevant Assignment.
+For Example

+To run Assignment 1, Url would be: http://127.0.0.1:5500/{Relative path}/src/Assignment-1/assignment1.html

+5. Run `node_modules/.bin/karma run -- --grep="Assignment-1"` every time you want to build and test `Assignemnt 1`.

+6. Run `node_modules/.bin/karma run -- --grep="Assignment-2"` every time you want to build and test `Assignemnt 2`.

+7. Run `node_modules/.bin/karma run -- --grep="Assignment-3"` every time you want to build and test `Assignemnt 3`.

+8. Run `node_modules/.bin/karma run -- --grep="Assignment-4"` every time you want to build and test `Assignemnt 4`.

+9. Run `node_modules/.bin/karma run -- --grep="Assignment-5"` every time you want to build and test `Assignemnt 5`.

+10. Run `node_modules/.bin/karma run -- --grep="Assignment-6"` every time you want to build and test `Assignemnt 6`.

 Contents